-Accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+Accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and CACREP's international affiliate, the International Registry of Counselor Education Programs (IRCEP).

-The following program meets the academic requirements for the Mental Health Practitioner License regulated by the State of Nebraska Department of Health.
+The following program meets the academic requirements for the Mental Health Practitioner License (LMHP) regulated by the State of Nebraska Department of Health and Human Services (DHHS).